shinobig/ejamerica-test/README.md

 3. Run `npm install`
 4. Once it's finished, you can run `npm start` and see the project

+Note: You need to be connected to the internet for the application to display properly, since it uses Bootstrap and a random image generator

 ### `npm start`

 Runs the app in the development mode.<br />